New York State providing $25 million to Kaleida Health, Hochul's office says

 Support Local Journalism

-"Governor Hochul is committed to rebuilding the state's health care system to ensure we deliver the highest quality of care for all New Yorkers," Janiszewski said.
+While Kaleida and the two unions representing those employees have struggled to close the gap on their economic proposals, they have consistently agreed that Western New York's health systems are fiscally challenged and need state assistance to get on a better financial path, especially as more care continues to shift away from hospital settings.

-Up until Thursday, Kaleida officials said they had been told that the dollars earmarked to support health care organizations in the current fiscal year had been accounted for.
-That meant that Kaleida was looking to the next state fiscal year, which starts April 1, for any potential state assistance.
+"The governor's commitment to organizations like Kaleida Health will help stabilize hospital operations, improve access to care for the community and help us recruit and retain a strong workforce," Boyd said.

-"The state has shared that they did not anticipate, at least in this current fiscal year, the number of hospitals that would be facing significant financial challenges after this last round of Covid," Boyd said Sept.
-19.
+Just 10 days ago, Kaleida officials were convinced they wouldn't land any additional state funding this fiscal year.
+In Kaleida's conversations with the state, Boyd said Sept.
+19, state officials said they did not anticipate the number of hospitals that would be facing significant financial challenges after the last round of Covid.

 For instance, he said, Kaleida's inpatient discharges, or the patients who come to the hospital and are discharged either home or to a subacute setting, are down 5% this year compared with the same time last year.
 Inpatient surgeries, meanwhile, are down more than 20%, while emergency department volume is off 14% as patients, well-versed in avoiding hospitals during the pandemic, have continued to find alternative places to receive care.